 What Is A Block In Golf?

-A blocked golf shot is when a golfer who is right-handed hits the ball and shoots it straight right of the target they were aiming at.
+What causes a block in golf?
+A block is when a golfer who is right-handed hits the ball and shoots it straight right of the target they were aiming at

 The ball then holds the line throughout its flight.
 The ball is hit straight, but it is straight right, thus inaccurate.